pixop/video-compare/README.md

 Split-screen video comparison tool written in C++14, utilizing FFmpeg libraries and SDL2.
 It provides interactive navigation and playback controls, along with various analysis tools and customizable display options.

 `video-compare` can be used to visually compare the impact of codecs, resizing algorithms, and other modifications on two video files played in sync.
-The tools is versatile, allowing the videos of differing resolutions, frame rates, scanning methods, color formats, container formats, codecs, or durations.
+The tool is versatile, allowing videos of differing resolutions, frame rates, scanning methods, color formats, container formats, codecs, or durations.

 Thanks to FFmpeg's flexibility, video-compare is also capable of comparing images or image sequences.